German for studying

 The following English certificates are accepted:

-6. 4 years of English language teaching in upper secondary school and a matriculation examination in English
+9. completion of 4 years of English lessons in secondary level II and school leaving examination in English (B2)

-7. Completion of the school-leaving examination in English
+10. completion of the complete school-leaving examination in English language (B2)

-Note: The proof according to 1-4 must not be older than two years at the time of submission.
+Note: The proof according to 1-6 must not be older than two years as of October 1st (if you start your studies in the winter semester) or March 1st (if you start your studies in the summer semester) of the respective year.
 All other certificates are valid for an unlimited period of time.

 The original proof must be presented at the time of enrolment.
 The examination result must be clearly stated.
 Certificates of participation in language courses without a final examination will not be accepted in any case.

-The fees for a 4-hour course are Euro 50,- for regular students per semester.
+The fees for a course are Euro 50,- per semester for regular students.

 You can find more information about the individual courses in MOZonline (Department of Musicology): https://mozonline.moz.ac.at under Courses "German as a Foreign Language".

-Attention: You must attend the course on the first date, otherwise you will be removed from the list of participants.
-If you cannot attend the first date, please contact the instructors.
+Please note: You must attend the first session of the course, otherwise you will be removed from the list of participants.
+If you cannot attend the first session, please contact the instructor.

-The course times are tentatively planned.
+The course times given below are provisional.
 Please check them in MOZonline at the beginning of the semester.

-Registration for the summer semester from February 1 and for the winter semester from September 1.
+Registration for courses in the summer semester from 1st February and for the winter semester from 1st September.

 All German courses take place at Hubert-Sattler-Gasse 1, 3rd floor, room 3.006.